 The name of that person was David Starr.

-The 1982 campaign button below from the Ogulewicz Collection is a true rariety.
+The 1982 campaign button below from the Ogulewicz Collection is a true rarity.
 Do you know why?

-There never was a King/Kerry campaign because then Governor Edward King was upset in the primary by Michael Dukakis.
-The buttons that were mistakenly made in anticipation of a King victory became valuable collectibles from a campaign that never actually existed.
+Because there never was a King/Kerry campaign!
+Incumbent Governor Edward King was upset in the primary by Michael Dukakis, turning these buttons that were made in anticipation of a King victory into valuable collectibles from a campaign that never actually existed.

 No comments: